The current state of our planet and its environment is growing worse every day. The unfortunate truth is that we humans are to blame.

 37. Get reusable produce bags

 Ditch those thin, pesky, plastic produce bags you get at the store.
-Bring your own to cut back on plastic consumption and keep your veggies fresher at home.
-Browse here.
+Buy and reuse mesh or canvas produce bags for your fruits and vegetables.

 39. Bring your own containers to buy in bulk